Skip to main content

 Tasmania’s winter festivals are a mainline into the island’s creative flow.

-A few days at the Willie Smith's Mid-Winter Festival or the Festival of Voices is a fast-track education in Tasmanian creativity.
-Find visual delight at Bicheno Beams, where prisms of brilliant light streak the night sky, or head for the elegant galleries of the esteemed Hadley’s Art Prize where Australian landscapes transport you across the continent.
+A few days at Dark Mofo (June) or the Festival of Voices is a fast-track education in Tasmanian creativity.
+Find visual delight at Bicheno Beams, where prisms of brilliant light streak the night sky, or head for the elegant galleries of the esteemed Hadley’s Art Prize (July) where Australian landscapes transport you across the continent.

 People walk through a basement hall dug directly out of solid rock, with a bar at one end where people line up to purchase drinks.